2025 League of Legends World Championship final: Post-series

 Of the ten (10) players that competed in the final, three (3) had expiring contracts by 17 November 2025, namely deokdam and Peter of KT Rolster, and Finals MVP Gumayusi of T1.
 On the same day, T1 announced ADC Gumayusi's departure after a seven-year stint with the organization since his inclusion as a trainee in 2018.
 The following day, KT Rolster announced that ADC deokdam and support Peter parted ways with the organization.
-All other players with the exception of Faker, who recently renewed his contract with T1 until 2029, are currently signed either until 2026 or 2027.
+All other players with the exception of Faker and Keria, who renewed their contract with T1 until 2029, are currently signed between 2026 and 2028.

 Broadcasting

 The English broadcast was cast by Daniel Drakos of the League of Legends EMEA Championship, Maurits "Chronicler" Jan Meeusen of the League of Legends Champions Korea, and Sam "Kobe" Hartman-Kenzler of the League Championship Series.
 Drakos cast his first World Championship final, having cast the 2024 Mid-Season Invitational final, also held in Chengdu.
-It was also be Kobe's fourth finals cast in five years, having been on the broadcast for the 2021, 2022, and 2024 finals previously, and the second and last finals cast for Chronicler following his decision to retire from esports at the end of the 2025 season.
+It was also Kobe's fourth finals cast in five years, having been on the broadcast for the 2021, 2022, and 2024 finals previously, and the second and last finals cast for Chronicler following his decision to retire from esports at the end of the 2025 season.

 The Chinese broadcast was cast by Wang "Remember" Chi-te and Feng "Rita" Yu of the League of Legends Pro League, with Hall of Legends 2025 inductee Jian "Uzi" Zihao and Chinese actor Luo Yunxi joining them.
 Meanwhile, the Korean cast was led by Chun "Caster Jun" Yong-jun, Lee "CloudTemplar" Hyun-woo, and Go "Ggoggo" Su-jin of the League of Legends Champions Korea.

 Livestreaming of the series was primarily held on the official LoL Esports website, the Riot Games Twitch channel, and the LoL Esports YouTube and TikTok channels for the English broadcast.
 In China, South Korea and Vietnam, the finals were streamed live via select streaming platforms, while official broadcasts on multiple languages were available via Twitch, YouTube and TikTok.
 Co-streaming by several streaming personalities were included in the finals' broadcasting.
 Across certain countries, viewing parties were also set in multiple locations.
 The viewing party in Manila, Philippines went ahead as scheduled despite extreme weather conditions in the area brought about by Super Typhoon Fung-wong (locally known as Uwan).